Is London expensive? Here are some myths and facts about traveling to London on a budget. Enjoy!

 Also, three of the most popular attractions of London, The Big Ben, the London Eye and Buckingham Palace are within a few minutes from Victoria, if you want a cheap bite, there are many fast food places near the Railway Station.

 Alternatively, you can visit some of the best coffee shops in London for quick and cheap meals.
+And don’t forget the many Day Trips from London you can take.

-Transportation in London: Is the Oyster card worth it?
+Transportation in London: Is the Oyster Card worth it?

 Oh boy, this is a tough one.
 I admit I have only taken the iconic double-Decker buses once (mainly due to a lack of understanding of how the underground system worked) but I know a few bunch of fellow travelers who prefer this way of going from one place to another.
 For me, the best and only way to travel within London itself is the underground (often referred as simply “the tube”).